smart-data-models/dataModel.OpenChannelManagement/CrossSection/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `attachedTo`: A relationship to the ID of the channel where the cross-section 'lives in'.
 Reference to an entity of type Channel.  - `bottomSlope`: The bottom slope of the channel where the cross-section 'lives in'.
 All units are accepted in CEFACT code.  - `bottomWidth`: The bottom width of the cross-section (for 'Trapezoidal' geometry).
 All units are accepted in CEFACT code.  - `crossSectionGeometry`: The geometry of the cross-section.
 Enum:'Circular, Trapezoidal'.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `diameter`: The diameter of a circular cross-section.  - `energyHead`: The total energy head at the cross-section.  - `id`: Unique identifier of the entity  - `inheritsFrom`: URI of a Channel component from which the value of a property is obtained.  - `leftSideSlope`: The slope of the left bank of the cross-section (for 'Trapezoidal' geometry).
-All units are accepted in CEFACT code.  - `location`:   - `maxWaterDepth`: The maximum allowable water depth at the cross-section.
+All units are accepted in CEFACT code.  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `maxWaterDepth`: The maximum allowable water depth at the cross-section.
 All units are accepted in CEFACT code.  - `name`: The name of this item.  - `observedBy`: A relationship to the ID of the device that monitors raw-water properties  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `position`: Object providing information about the distance with the rest of the elements and a relationship with them.  - `rightSideSlope`: The slope of the right bank of the cross-section (for 'Trapezoidal' geometry).
 All units are accepted in CEFACT code.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `specificConductivity`: Water conductivity at the cross-section.  - `tag`: An optional text string used to qualify an item  - `turbidity`: Water turbidity at the cross-section.  - `type`: NGSI-LD Entity Type.
 It has to be CrossSection.  - `waterFlow`: Water flow at the cross-section.  - `waterLevel`: Water level at the cross-section.  - `waterTemperature`: Water temperature at the cross-section.  - `waterVelocity`: Water Velocity at the cross-section.
 Required properties
 - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)